 - 3 years – $0.0024 per hour

 - 8 years – $0.0009 per hour

-Cost Per Hour Worked for a $10 Per Square Foot Mat
+PVC/Nitrile: Cost Per Hour Worked for a $10 Per Sq.
+Ft.
+Mat

-Next, consider a floor mat that costs $10 per square foot with a life expectancy between 6 months and 2 years.
+Next, consider PVC/nitrile mats, which cost closer to $10 per square foot and have a life expectancy between 6-24 months years.
 Assuming a 40-hour work week, here is how much the mat, likely a PVC/nitrile blend, would you cost per square foot per hour worked by an employee over the mat’s expected lifespan:

 - 6 months – $0.0096 per hour

 Anti-fatigue mat elasticity is how mats absorb impact and return energy to the foot.
 Mats that are resilient reduce pain and fatigue.
 Mats that lack resilience increase musculoskeletal injury risks.
 In the video above, we tested the elasticity of 100% nitrile vs. PVC.

 PVC: Cost Per Hour Worked for a $5 Per Sq.
 Ft.
 Mat